Topical Research

 Typical approach:

-- Use a stronger model for your initial MT and ST2 generation.
+- Use an advanced model for your initial MT and ST2 + ST3 generation.

-- Consider lighter models for ST3, ST4 or keyword expansions if you want to conserve credits.
+- Switch to a basic model for ST4 or keyword expansions if you want to conserve credits.

 If you are out of credits, Floyi will stop you before starting the job and prompt you to add or manage credits.